databricks/terraform-provider-databricks/docs/data-sources/cluster_policy.md

 ## Argument Reference

-Data source allows you to pick instance pool by the following attribute
+Data source allows you to pick a cluster policy by the following attribute

 - `name` - Name of the cluster policy.
 The cluster policy must exist before this resource can be planned.